 Do I have to re-take the IELTS at the end of the course?

-No. If you successfully complete the Pre-sessional, you will have fulfilled your English condition.
+- No. If you successfully complete the Pre-sessional, you will have fulfilled your English condition.

-Note, however, that you are still able to take the IELTS instead of Pre-sessional if you would like to, especially if you think that you will not be able to successfully complete the Pre-sessional
+- Note, however, that you are still able to take the IELTS instead of Pre-sessional if you would like to, especially if you think that you will not be able to successfully complete the Pre-sessional

 Will I continue automatically onto my degree course after Pre-sessional?

-- If you hold an unconditional offer from your Durham department, yes, you will proceed onto your chosen academic programme at the end of September.
+- If you hold an unconditional offer from your Durham department, then yes, you will proceed automatically.

 What is the assessment used on the course?

-What is the course like?
+What does the course content focus upon?

 How useful will the Pre-sessional course be to me?

 - Most students who have taken Pre-sessional report back that they feel far more prepared for their studies than international students who have not taken the course.

 How do I know how many months of Pre-sessional I should take?

-You need to submit your IELTS (or TOEFL) score to your department.
+- You need to submit your IELTS score to your department.
 If you were not able to achieve the required score, your department will determine whether Pre-sessional is an acceptable alternative AND how many months of Pre-sessional to take.
 While the English Language Centre can advise the department, the decision rests with the department, so you need to contact them.

-Some students have unconditional offers, and choose to take Pre-sessional to improve their English skills.
+- An increasing number of students with fully unconditional offers are also now choosing to take a Pre-sessional programme to improve their academic literacy skills in English.
 In this case, we recommend one month if you are looking for some extra time to adjust to living in Durham and you hope to get a general idea of what the expectations are in an English university in terms of essay writing, research, etc.